The Commonplace

 0.05

 The study is a qualitative multi-case study of five medium-to-large organizations, using semi-structured interviews across procurement, production planning, inventory management, and distribution, analyzed via cross-case comparison.
-Research Productivity null_result high process-level, qualitative insights into ISP implementation
+Research Productivity null_result process-level, qualitative insights into ISP implementation

 n=5